High School Opportunities

 Early Start Scholarship

 MCC holds a Summer Bridge session to help high school students connect to college early.
-For more information or to submit your interest form, go to https://bridge.mohave.edu/.
+For more information contact your MCC High School Recruiter.